|

 I want to write fan-fic or create fan-art based on the books.
 How do you feel about that?

-If my tolerance is taken advantage of, I will become less tolerant.
 People should treat each other and each other’s art with respect.

 I want to read your book for an assignment in school.
 Can I?